Get your project estimate

 Any stain type

-• First, clean the deck thoroughly with a deck cleaner to remove dirt and mildew.
+• Step One: Clean your deck with a deck cleaner to remove all dirt and mildew before staining.

-• Second, apply wood brightener to restore the wood's natural color.
+• Step Two: Apply wood brightener to your deck to restore its natural color.

 When Stripping or Sanding Becomes Necessary